HPI-Information-Systems/art-ner-dataset/README.md

 The Spacy pre-trained model 'en_core_web_md' was used a baseline for further training with domain related annotations.
 The version of Spacy is 3.3.0.
 Documentation related to the same is available [here](https://github.com/explosion/spacy-models/releases/tag/en_core_web_md-3.3.0).

-To use the spacy model to annotate a file with texts (see example_file.csv), download the model folder and run the script run_spacy.py as follows
+To use the spacy model to annotate a file with texts (see spacy_model/example_file.csv), download the model folder and run the script spacy_model/run_spacy.py as follows

 ```python run_spacy.py model_location example_file.csv```